-When this function is selected, Static units must be "Feet".
+If the tester is equipped with Encoder Option, Static units must be in "Feet" when Function 9 is selected.
 If not, the following screen will be displayed.

 Static units must be Feet Press GO to continue

 Pressing "GO" will return you to the Main Screen.